Designing a Transparent, Trust-Driven Product LCA Experience for Dairy Manufacturers

 TL;DR

-By structuring the experience around lifecycle stages and encoding traceability directly into the UI and component model, I reduced interpretation workflows from 20+ manual steps to ~6 and removed reliance on LCA experts during reviews and workshops.
+By structuring the experience around lifecycle stages and encoding traceability directly into the component model, I reduced interpretation workflows from 20+ manual steps to ~6 and removed reliance on LCA experts during reviews.

 What I built